datanav/docs/pump-execution.rst

    * - ``source``
      - Object
-     - The full configuration for the source of the pipe the task is part of as it was when the task started
+     - The full configuration for the source of the pipe the pump is part of as it was when the pump started

    * - ``sink``
      - Object
-     - The full configuration for the sink of the pipe the task is part of as it was when the task started
+     - The full configuration for the sink of the pipe the pump is part of as it was when the pump started